 Start your day early with breakfast the Italian way!
 Unless you are having breakfast at your B&B, leave all hope to find eggs and cereal in the morning.
 Usually, Italians have a cup of coffee with a sweet dessert, and I suggest you give it a try.

-A fan of eggs and ave toasts myself, I found it surprisingly filling to have a croissant, a glass of orange juice, and a cappuccino for breakfast.
+A fan of eggs and avocado toast myself, I found it surprisingly filling to have a croissant, a glass of orange juice, and a cappuccino for breakfast.
 The best place to do so is a pasticceria (bakery).
 Rosa Salva is one of the most famous and popular with locals.

 Tip: Google Maps gets a bit confused trying to find the place.
 Put “Rosa Salva Hotel” as your destination, and you are good to go.
-A little piece of advice: not only Italians have a small and quick breakfast, they also eat it while standing at the counter (or at a tall table without chairs).
+A little piece of advice: not only Italians have a small and quick breakfast, they also eat it while standing at the counter (or at a bar table).
 You can choose to sit down and enjoy your meal, but the price of coffee will be higher.

 Rosa Salva — Sestiere di S. Marco, 950